Citrinae-Lime/Riru/README.md

 * How to inject into the zygote process?

-  Before v22.0, we use the method of replacing a system library (libmemtrack) that will be loaded by zygote.
-However, it seems to cause some weird problems.
-Maybe because libmemtrack is used by something else.

-  Then we found a super easy way, the "native bridge" (`ro.dalvik.vm.native.bridge`).
+  We found a super easy way, the "native bridge" (`ro.dalvik.vm.native.bridge`).
 The specific "so" file will be automatically "dlopen-ed" and "dlclose-ed" by the system.
 This way is from [here](https://github.com/canyie/NbInjection).

 * How to know if we are in an app process or a system server process?